How to pay your fees

 - Payment will not be made until you register and attend university.

-Please allow 5-7 working days from enrolment day for your payment to be processed.
+Please allow 5-7 working days from your course start date for your payment to be processed.

 The information provided on this page is applicable to students residing in England.
 The student support will vary for students from other parts of the UK.
 If you are a resident in either, Scotland, Wales or Northern Ireland please refer to the information sources below: